-What are three impressive facts about you?
+What are the three most impressive facts about you?

 Do you have a (lucky) routine before you go on stage?